Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 ADF artifacts are defined in a JSON format.
 Here we'll need to decide whether to deploy these artifacts via ARM templates (default approach, with a "build" phase to generate those templates) or to publish them individually instead.

 **ARM templates deployments** are the ones covered in the [documentation](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-deployment).
 They are supported natively in the ADF UI but only offer **all-or-nothing deployments**.
-They rely on the integrated **publish** process that build ARM Templates (in the `adf_publish` branch) from the JSON definitions of artifacts (in the `collaboration` branch).
-Since there can be only one pair of `collaboration`-`adf_publish` branches, this will impose constraints on the developer experience, as we'll discuss below.
+They rely on the integrated **publish** process that builds ARM Templates (in the `adf_publish` branch) from the JSON definitions of artifacts (in the `collaboration` branch).
+Since there can be only one pair of `collaboration`-`adf_publish` branches per factory instance, this will impose constraints on the developer experience, as we'll discuss below.

 **JSON based deployments** require [custom wiring](https://docs.microsoft.com/en-us/powershell/module/Az.DataFactory/?view=azps-4.1.0) and/or a [3rd party tool](https://github.com/liprec/vsts-publish-adf), but offer a-la-carte deployments.
 It's an involved setup that brings a solution to a problem that in my opinion can be avoided by properly scoping and allocating ADF instances instead, as discussed below.
 We also need to be mindful about the fact that if it is straightforward to find what has been updated between 2 branches (`master` and `release`, via `git diff`), it is more complicated for what's been removed (due to Git renaming "optimization").
-This means that to enable JSON based deployment, we will need to build a script that prunes what has been deployed in Production.
+This means that to enable JSON based deployments, we will need to build a script that prunes what has been deployed in Production.
 Never a good prospect.

 ## Development scope : Factory instances allocation guidance

 We are going to look at the constraints guiding our design, and how to plan our platform around them.
-This starts with our branching strategy.
+This starts with a branching strategy.

 ### Branching strategy

 This being an enterprise deployment, we will use [source control](https://docs.microsoft.com/en-us/azure/data-factory/source-control).
 ADF integrates with GitHub and Azure DevOps natively.
 We'll use Azure DevOps in the rest of the article as the [third party tool](https://azurebi-docs.jppp.org/vsts-extensions/azure-data-factory-deploy.html?tabs=docs-open) we might need lives there.

-If we're collaborating on a code base, using Git, then we'll need to think about our [branching strategy](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops). **Most of the issues we can observe in ADF enterprise deployments are solved by making a conscious choice about that branching strategy**, and enforcing it.
+If we're collaborating on a code base, using Git, then we'll need to think about a [branching strategy](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops). **Most of the issues we can observe in ADF enterprise deployments are solved by making a conscious choice about that branching strategy**, and enforcing it.

 I personally recommend the [Atomic Change Flow](https://www.feval.ca/posts/Atomic-Change-Flow-A-simple-yet-very-effective-source-control-workflow/) approach from [Charles Feval](https://twitter.com/cfe84):